Editorial photograph of electrical grid transmission infrastructure at dusk for an energy sector Oracle audit guide

 What makes utilities a soft target

-Long lived systems, mergers, and acquired subsidiaries leave a tangle of Oracle deployments with inconsistent records.
-That gap between what runs and what is documented is exactly where Oracle License Management Services opens a review.
+Decades of deployments, acquisitions, and vendor delivered systems leave a tangle of Oracle instances with inconsistent records.
+That gap between what runs and what is documented is exactly where Oracle License Management Services, the function since renamed Global Licensing and Advisory Services, opens a review.

 The OT and IT boundary problem

-Operational technology teams run grid and plant systems on Oracle without involving software asset management.
-The result is database instances no central team tracks and no central team licensed.
+Operational technology teams stand up grid and plant systems without involving software asset management.
+The result is database instances no central team tracks, no central team licensed, and no discovery tool has ever seen.

 • Regulated revenue: stable cash flow signals capacity to settle a large claim.